simbricks/sigcomm22-artifact/README.md

 There are still a few minor issues with the artifact or the experiments in the paper:

-- We ran the SimBricks line for dctcp experiment had with slightly different gem5 configuration parameters to the current defaults.
+- We ran the SimBricks line for dctcp experiment with slightly different gem5 configuration parameters to the current defaults.
 We will update this in the paper and we also a diff in the artifact to change the parameters to match the paper, allowing the line to be reproduced exactly.
 This experiment also requires a larger maximum MTU which is currently not yet runtime configurable.
 The dctcp readme discusses details for the latter.
 - In Tab.
 3 in the paper: we found upon inspection that the QT + CB + SW/NS lines reported in the paper were run with the wrong host simulator frequency (8GHz instead of 4GHz as reported).
 The artifact repo contains the updated json file with the correct frequency.
 - §A.3, Table 2 numbers also don’t match current code anymore, as we have been doing a lot of refactoring and cleanup of the code.
 We will update the table in the camera ready version of the paper to match the code.
 - After refactoring our gem5 adapters, and importing a few other gem5 fixes we have found that our experiment validating our simulations as deterministic, does not always result in the same exit tick.
 But as the rest of the detailed simulation log with timestamps exactly matches, this is only a minor cosmetic issue that we hope to address before publication.